Escuela de Periodismo Carlos Septién García

-The Escuela de Periodismo Carlos Septién García (EPCSG - School of Journalism Carlos Septién García) is a Mexican educational institution of journalism.
+The Escuela de Periodismo Carlos Septién García (EPCSG - Carlos Septién García School of Journalism) is a Mexican educational institution of journalism.
 It was founded by Luis Beltrán y Mendoza, and supported by the Acción Católica Mexicana (Mexican Catholic Action), on May 30, 1939, and achieved certification of the Secretaría de Educación Pública on July 2, 1976.
 The school was named after its second director.
 This school was the first in Mexico to be dedicated specifically to journalism.

 Under the leadership of Alejandro Avilés Insunza the school detached itself from the Acción Católica Mexicana and its associated political and ideological tendencies concerning academic freedom.